Proposal Guidance from NCFR Sections

 Family and Community Education Section (FCE)

-Proposals for this section may share innovative, evidence-informed resources and foster dialogue about methods, materials, programs, and processes to enrich the lives of individuals, couples, and families across the life course.
-The FCE Section is particularly interested in proposals that encourage collaboration among researchers, practitioners, and policymakers to address the evolving dynamics of family life in ways that are inclusive, equity-focused, and forward-thinking.
-Proposals may include topics such as effective programmatic practices, strategies for meaningful community engagement, or innovative approaches tailored to meet the diverse needs of families.
-The FCE Section welcomes proposals that align with this year’s theme by elevating underrepresented voices, addressing systemic barriers, promoting social equity, and providing actionable solutions to support and empower families and communities.
+Proposals for this section may share innovative, evidence-informed resources and foster dialogue about methods, materials, programs, and processes aimed at enriching the lives of individuals, couples, and families across the life course.
+We are particularly interested in proposals that encourage collaboration among researchers, practitioners, and policymakers and that demonstrate clear implications for family and community education.
+All proposals relevant to family and community education will be considered; however, priority will be given to proposals that clearly align with the conference theme and subthemes.

-• new and innovative ways of delivering Family Life Education content and programming that highlight lived experiences and address systemic inequities;
+- New and innovative ways of delivering Family Life Education and community programming that respond to legal and policy contexts affecting families;

-• innovative Family Life Education practices for diverse populations that promote strength, recovery, and equity; and
+- Effective and innovative Family Life Education practices for diverse populations that promote resilience, healing, and family thriving within complex policy environments;

 We encourage proposals from established scholars, practitioners, new professionals, and students.
-Student proposals that are first authored by FCE section members are eligible for the FCE Proposal Award.
-The Margaret E. Arcus Award and the Ernest G. Osborne Award are available awards to professionals.
+Proposals that are first authored by FCE Section members are eligible for FCE Proposal Awards, including four Student Proposal Awards and two Professional Proposal Awards.
+In addition, professionals may be considered for two named section awards, the Margaret E. Arcus Award and the Ernest G. Osborne Award.
 See descriptions of awards at https://www.ncfr.org/awards/section-awards.

 Contact: Jacquelyn K. Mallette, Department of Human Development and Family Science, East Carolina University; email: mallettej16@ecu.edu